Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 Running the MPT Planner

 The Planner tab in MPT contains many options for specifying how MSA configurations are designed.
 The MPT Planner article gives instructions for how to complete this section.
-For this use case, we make the following choices:
+For this use case, make the following choices:

-We recommend that users test several angles using the steps that follow, to determine whether multiplexing (science) results depend on the assigned orientation.
+STScI recommends that users test several angles using the steps that follow, to determine whether multiplexing (science) results depend on the assigned orientation.
 In general, specifying a tightly constrained orientation is discouraged, as it may decrease scheduling efficiency.

-• Slitlet Length: Here, we have the option to choose whether the slitlets are 1, 2, 3, or 5 shutters in length.
+• Slitlet Length: Here, you have the option to choose whether the slitlets are 1, 2, 3, or 5 shutters in length.
 Each shutter is 0.27” × 0.53” including the bar).
 While longer slitlets could offer more pixels for background subtraction, they will also reduce the number of slits that can fit in an MSA configuration, thereby decreasing multiplexing.
-Therefore, in this use case, we select a 3 Shutter Slitlet.
+Therefore, in this use case, select a 3 Shutter Slitlet.
 The source will occupy one shutter and the other two shutters will be used for background.

 • Source Centering Constraint: Since the MSA is a fixed grid, sources cannot be perfectly centered in their respective shutters.
 Hence, the source centering constraint sets a threshold for how off-center sources can be.
-The most lenient option, Unconstrained will allow the centers of our observed galaxies to fall behind the bars that separate the MSA shutters.
+The most lenient option, Unconstrained will allow the centers of the observed galaxies to fall behind the bars that separate the MSA shutters.
 While this option may be reasonable for large galaxies, it will also require significant corrections for slit-losses.
-Alternatively, the most stringent option, Tightly Constrained, would require the smallest slit loss corrections, but it would ultimately reduce multiplexing, especially for our somewhat smaller set of primary sources.
+Alternatively, the most stringent option, Tightly Constrained, would require the smallest slit loss corrections, but it would ultimately reduce multiplexing, especially for the somewhat smaller set of primary sources.
 While the pipeline correction for slit-losses on point sources is straightforward, for galaxies it is not applied.
 It is much more uncertain and must be applied by the user.
-As a compromise between slit-loss corrections and multiplexing efficiency, we choose Midpoint as our source centering constraint.
+As a compromise between slit-loss corrections and multiplexing efficiency, choose Midpoint as the source centering constraint.
 The precise definitions of the available source centering constraints are given in the NIRSpec MPT - Planner article.

 Table 1.
 Four pointing positions